Federal environmental quality guidelines - Lead

 The chronic freshwater toxicity studies for lead were identified from existing data compilations (ECCC 2020).
 It is now generally accepted that the dissolved rather than the total recoverable fraction of most metals, including lead, reflects the fraction that is potentially bioavailable to aquatic organisms (Reiley et al. 2003).
 As summarized in Diamond et al. (1997), the relationship between total recoverable and dissolved lead is variable because it is heavily influenced by the amount of carbonate and hence alkalinity (Davies et al. 1976; Sprague 1995).
 Van Sprang et al. (2016) assessed dissolved versus total lead measurements in toxicity studies and concluded that in all studies they examined estimated inorganic lead concentration was lower than the inorganic solubility limit, and therefore precipitation was considered unlikely to have occurred in studies where only total lead concentrations were reported.
 Therefore, the dissolved lead concentration was assumed to be equal to the total lead concentration.

-Acceptable chronic toxicity data were available for 28 species (11 fish, 13 invertebrates and 4 plants/algae) (ECCC 2020) and the dataset met the CCME’s (2007) minimum data requirements for developing the SSD-based guideline (i.e., Type A guideline).
+Acceptable chronic toxicity data were available for 28 species (11 fish, 13 invertebrates and 4 plants/algae) (ECCC 2020) and the dataset met the CCME’s (2007) minimum data requirements for developing the SSD-based guideline (that is, Type A guideline).
 Within the acceptable dataset, several studies evaluated the influence of varying water chemistry on the bioavailability of lead and related chronic toxicity to aquatic species.
 The toxicity data for these species were used to evaluate toxicity modifying factors (TMFs) to develop FWQGs for lead that could be adjusted for the site-specific water chemistry (ECCC 2020).

 The CCME (2007) protocol states that, where possible, it is important to account for exposure and toxicity modifying factors in guideline derivation.
 This may be done through single or multi-factor equations, matrices or models (CCME 2007).
 Multiple linear regression (MLR) analysis was explored as an approach to account for the simultaneous effect of multiple water chemistry variables on lead toxicity.
-In conducting forward step-wise MLR (e.g., Neter et al. 1990), the independent variable (in this case water hardness, DOC or pH) that explains the greatest amount of the variability in the dependent variable (in this case lead toxicity) is entered first.
+In conducting forward step-wise MLR (for example, Neter et al. 1990), the independent variable (in this case water hardness, DOC or pH) that explains the greatest amount of the variability in the dependent variable (in this case lead toxicity) is entered first.
 If the relationship between this independent variable and the dependent variable is not significant, the modelling process would be considered complete (that no MLR model could be developed).
 If the relationship is significant, the variable is retained and the independent variable that explains the greatest proportion of the remaining variability is entered next.
-If this second variable does not explain a significant additional percentage of the variability, the second variable is removed and the final model contains only the first independent variable that was entered.
+If this second variable does not explain a significant additional percentage of the variability, the second variable is removed, and the final model contains only the first independent variable that was entered.
 If the relationship is significant, the second variable is retained, and the independent variable explaining the next highest proportion of the remaining variability is entered, and so on.

-Multiple linear regression analysis was evaluated as a potential tool for deriving the FWQG for two primary reasons.
-First, MLR models are reliable tool for predicting metal toxicity (DeForest et al. 2018), including lead toxicity (Esbaugh et al. 2011, 2012) over a range of water chemistries.
+Multiple linear regression analysis was evaluated as a potential tool for deriving the FWQG for 2 primary reasons.
+First, MLR models are a reliable tool for predicting metal toxicity (DeForest et al. 2018), including lead toxicity (Esbaugh et al. 2011, 2012) over a range of water chemistries.
 Second, it is a linear model that is conceptually similar to the already accepted hardness-based model.
 As such, the procedure for developing potential MLR-based WQGs would follow the same basic steps that have already been accepted for developing hardness-based WQGs (CCME 2007) and the resulting equation would have the same basic structure as a hardness-based WQG, but instead of just a hardness slope it may, for example, contain slopes for hardness, DOC and pH.
-For several metals (e.g., aluminium, lead, nickel, zinc), it has been observed that MLR models are able to predict toxicity as well as BLMs (Esbaugh et al. 2012; Brix et al. 2017; DeForest et al. 2018; USEPA 2018).
+For several metals (for example, aluminium, lead, nickel, zinc), it has been observed that MLR models are able to predict toxicity as well as BLMs (Esbaugh et al. 2012; Brix et al. 2017; DeForest et al. 2018; USEPA 2018).

 Forward stepwise multiple linear regression (MLR) analyses were conducted using SYSTAT (Version 13) statistical software.
 The MLR analyses determines whether a significant portion of variability in toxicity could be explained by hardness, pH and/or DOC.
-MLR analysis was conducted for a given species if toxicity data were available from tests in which the range of hardness exceeded 100 mg CaCO3/L (with the highest hardness being three times the lowest), the range of DOC exceeded 5 mg/L (with the highest DOC being three times the lowest) and the range of pH spanned at least 1.5 units.
+MLR analysis was conducted for a given species if toxicity data were available from tests in which the range of hardness exceeded 100 mg CaCO3/L (with the highest hardness being 3 times the lowest), the range of DOC exceeded 5 mg/L (with the highest DOC being 3 times the lowest) and the range of pH spanned at least 1.5 units.
 The acceptable toxicity data could include data combined from multiple studies for the same species.
 MLR analyses were conducted on a species-by-species basis, whereby toxicity values for a given species were the dependent variables and the water chemistry values were the independent variables.
-Individual species MLRs were conducted for the following species: Brachionus calyciflorus, Ceriodaphnia dubia, Lymnaea stagnalis, Pimephales promelas, Pseudokirchneriella subcapitata (Grosell et al. 2006; Nys et al. 2016; Cooper et al. 2009; Mager et al. 2011b; Esbaugh et al. 2012; Parametrix 2010a,b; De Schamphelaere et al. 2014).
+Individual species MLRs were conducted for the following species: Brachionus calyciflorus, Ceriodaphnia dubia, Lymnaea stagnalis, Pimephales promelas and Pseudokirchneriella subcapitata (Grosell et al. 2006; Nys et al. 2016; Cooper et al. 2009; Mager et al. 2011b; Esbaugh et al. 2012; Parametrix 2010a,b; De Schamphelaere et al. 2014).
 A pooled MLR analyses was also conducted including the invertebrates and fish stated previously with the addition of Philodina rapida.
 Philodina rapida was not included in the individual species MLR analyses because the range of pH did not meet the minimum requirement but was included in the pooled MLR since it has been tested over a wide range of DOC and hardness conditions.
 The green algae P. subcapitata could not be included in the pooled MLR since the MLR analyses indicated the TMF relationships were significantly different compared with the fish and invertebrates.
 All MLR models were derived using EC10 effect concentrations.

 The results of MLR analysis are presented in Table 3.
 None of the variables were significant for B. calyciflorus.
 The P. subcapitata MLR was the only MLR to retain pH.
 Both DOC and hardness were significant in the MLR analysis for the pooled invertebrate and fish model, whereas pH was not significant.
 These MLR relationships are referred to as MLR models hereon in this factsheet.